IBM-Cloud/docs/services/IoT/reference/security/set_up_certificates.md

 ## Certificate requirements
 {: #cert_reqs.md}

-### Client certificates
-The client, or device, certificate that you register must have the device ID entered as either the Common Name (CN) or SubjectAltName in the certificate.
-For the the *CN* field, the format is 'CN=d:devtype:devid'.
-For the SubjectAltName field, the format is 'SubjectAltName=email:d:devtype:devid' where 'devtype' is the Device Type of the device and 'devid' is the Client ID of the device.

 ### CA certificates
-CA certificates enable the organization to recognize the client certificates as trusted so that devices can connect to the server.
+CA certificates enable the organization to recognize the client certificates on devices as trusted so that devices can connect to the server.
 A CA certificate can use a certificate revocation list (CRL).
 The CRL must be reachable at the moment that the CA is added to the platform, or the CA certificate will be rejected.

-If you add a CA certificate or replace the messaging server certificate, all devices must connect using an MQTT client that supports Server Name Indication (SNI) to use the appropriate CAs to authenticate the device.
+If you add a CA certificate or replace the messaging server certificate, all devices must connect using an MQTT client that supports Server Name Indication (SNI) so that the server can use the appropriate CAs to authenticate the device.

 If you add a CA certificate, but do not have the Risk and Security Management add-on enabled, all devices connect with the TLS with Token and Client Certificate Authentication connection policy.
 If you do have Risk and Security Management add-on enabled, you can configure different connection policies.
 For information about how to configure connection security policies, see [Configuring security policies](set_up_policies.html).

+### Client or device certificates
+Individual client, or device, certificates remain on the devices and are not uploaded to the platform.
+The CA signing certificate that is used to sign all of the device certificates is the only certificate that you upload to the platform.
+If you are using self-signed server certificates, you must upload the Root and intermediate CA (ca.pem) that is used to sign the client certificate (cert.pem).

+The individual device certificate that you sign with the CA certificate must have the device ID entered as either the Common Name (CN) or SubjectAltName in the certificate.
+For the the *CN* field, the format is 'CN=d:devtype:devid'.
+For the SubjectAltName field, the format is 'SubjectAltName=email:d:devtype:devid' where 'devtype' is the Device Type of the device and 'devid' is the Client ID of the device.

 ##Registering Certificate Authority (CA) certificates for device authentication
 {: #reg_ca_cert.md}